 - A. Functional testing to be completed prior to Tenant occupancy. - 1.
-Tenant shall contract with Landlord's preferred Commissioning Agent to complete HVAC equipment/system functional testing. - 2.
-Adhere to current LEED CI, EA prerequisite, Fundamental Commissioning and Verification requirements. - 3.
+Tenant shall contract with Landlord's preferred Commissioning Agent to complete HVAC equipment/system functional testing. - i.
+Commissioning Agent shall be contracted by the Tenant, not by the Tenant's Contractor. - 2.
+Adhere to current LEED CI, EA prerequisite, Fundamental Commissioning and Verification requirements. - i.
+A minimum of 35% of the installed air terminal units shall be functionally tested. - ii.
+If more that 35% of the tested units fail functional testing; then 100% of the installed air terminal units shall be functionally tested. - 3.
 Tenant's Contractor shall submit functional testing tasks lists, by equipment type, to Landlord for review and approval.